-Your brain when you drive
+How your brain works when you drive

 Of note, when you're behind the steering wheel, the Frontal lobe acts as your warning apparatus against impending danger as it alerts your reflexes.
 The Parietal lobe acts as your gauge on how hard you hit the brakes, or how far you steer during an emergency.
 The Occipital lobe process everything you see around to know where to steer.
 Lastly, the Temporal lobe gives you alertness based on what you hear.

 There are no acceptable reasons for the driver to eat, text, or change clothes while the car is moving, simply because these require the help of the hands.
-Manual distractions are activities that causes divers to take their hands off of the steering wheel.
+Manual distractions are activities that cause divers to take their hands off of the steering wheel.

 If you happen to feel the urge to reply to a text message or get hungry, it would be best to find a spot where you can pull over.

 An example would be when a driver gets caught in an ongoing conversation on the phone and loses attention on the road.
-Other things that affects a person's cognition are medications, drowsiness, and anxiety attacks.
+Other things that affect a person's cognition are medications, drowsiness, and anxiety attacks.

 Distracted driving by numbers

-According to a data released by the US Department of Transportation, 94% of fatal motor accidents are caused by driver error.
+According to data released by the US Department of Transportation, 94% of fatal motor accidents are caused by driver error.
 37% of these accidents involve drivers who were talking on a mobile phone.
-This is one of the reasons why car manufacturers are integrating Bluetooth and/or smartphone-to-car connection like Apple CarPlay and Android Auto compatibilities.
+This is one of the reasons why car manufacturers are integrating Bluetooth and/or smartphone-to-car connections like Apple CarPlay and Android Auto compatibilities.